 - $50,000 for injuries per accident

 When you are comparing car insurance quotes, make sure to check your liability limits.

 So how much liability do I need for my car insurance?

 While the state-mandated liability limits may seem like a lot of money, G&G recommends having higher liability limits than the state requirements.

 Let’s think about this: if you cause a car wreck in Fayetteville and the other driver has fatal injuries, would you be protected from lawsuits and their costs?
 No one wants to ever be in this situation, and on top of it all, face piling expenses and lawsuits.
 When you only have the state-mandated liability limits, what you owe for a car accident can grow out of control.
 Owning and driving a car is a big deal and can lead to tough circumstances, whether it is a fender-bender or something much more.
 This is why you need to consider how much car insurance you need, so you are prepared as you head down the road.

-The state minimums are just not enough to truly protect you in the case you are involved in a car accident, which is why you should have enough liability insurance to protect you financially.
-You might not need much liability coverage if you have few or no assets, but if you do have assets to protect, we recommend having liability coverage greater than the value of those assets.
+The state minimums are just not enough to truly protect you.
+Which is why you should have enough liability insurance to protect you financially.
+You might not need much liability coverage if you have few or no assets.
+If you do have assets to protect, we recommend having liability coverage greater than the value of those assets.
 The more assets you have, the greater your coverage should be.
 Typically, insurance companies offer up to 250/500/100 liability coverage.
 If you need more coverage than the company’s maximum limits, think about buying umbrella insurance.
-Just like an umbrella covers you from the rain, an umbrella insurance policy covers you from extra costs exceeding your liability limits that you’re on the hook for due to either a home or car claim.
+Just like an umbrella covers you from the rain, an umbrella insurance policy covers you from extra costs exceeding your liability limits.

 What other car insurance coverage options do I have?